Learning time-dependent and integro-differential collision operators from plasma phase space data using differentiable

 In Figure~\ref{fig:K_kernel} we showcase the learned operator form for $k=1,2,4$.

-It is clear the appearance of a diffusion term in the form of a first derivative from $k=2$ onwards (note that this corresponds exactly to a diffusion term only if the extra gradient in the operator in eq.~\eqref{eq:K_operator} is computed with a forward difference method, with more details in ~\ref{app:K}).
+It is clear the appearance of a diffusion term in the form of a first derivative from $k=2$ onwards (note that this corresponds exactly to a diffusion term only if the extra gradient in the operator in eq.~\eqref{eq:K_operator} is computed with a forward difference method, with more details regarding the impact of the finite-difference scheme used in~\ref{app:K}).
 The (extra) unnecessary degrees of freedom are populated with small fluctuations which are the result of overfitting the training data and can actually lead to training instabilities for larger $k$ values.
 Although not explored in this work, it is possible to also regularize the solution to minimize the number of non-zero entries, which should produce a more accurate representation of the operator.